Jpoker01/sport_article_classifier/README.md

 ## Quickstart guide

 ### Software requirements
-- Python 3.11 to 3.13
+- Python 3.11 to 3.12
 - Git
 - Linux, macOS or Windows.
 The TF-IDF and transformer pipelines need nothing beyond the above.
-- **Only for the fastText pipeline:** a C++ toolchain, because fastText ships no usable prebuilt wheels and is compiled from source during installation (`build-essential` on Linux, `xcode-select --install` on macOS, Visual C++ Build Tools or WSL2 on Windows).
-See [Optional: the fastText pipeline](#optional-the-fasttext-pipeline).

 ### Hardware requirements
-All code was executed on the MetaCentrum Jupyter environment:
+All code was executed inside of the MetaCentrum Jupyter environment:
 - **GPU:** NVIDIA A40 (48 GB VRAM)
 - **CPU:** 16 cores
 - **RAM:** 64 GB